mikakoivisto/controlmyspa-ha-mqtt/README.md

 CONTROLMYSPA_CELSIUS=true
 HASSTOPIC=homeassistant/status
 DEBUG=app:info,*:error,spa:info
+NODE_TLS_REJECT_UNAUTHORIZED=1
 ```

 HASSTOPIC is important because mqtt discovery message is trigged by it.
 Default value should be fine.
+If you have TLS errors in connecting to controlmyspa server you may need to set NODE_TLS_REJECT_UNAUTHORIZED=0.

 ## Known limitations